 13. Get the Perfect Instagram Shot at Choi Hung Estate

-The basketball courts on the top of a parking garage in the middle of the Choi Hung Estate has gained Instagram notoriety over the years.
+The basketball courts on the top of a parking garage in the middle of the Choi Hung Estate have gained Instagram notoriety over the years.
 Both the court and the surrounding buildings are colorful and make for a perfectly picturesque location.
-That is, if you can manage to take a photo without other people in it.
-By midday the basketball court is filled with people with outstretched selfie sticks.
+That is if you can manage to take a photo without other people in it.
+By midday, the basketball court is filled with people with outstretched selfie sticks.

 If you want to get a good photo, be sure you get there early or prepare to wait for the crowds to disperse from one area or another.
 And don’t be surprised if people don’t respect your photo-taking space here – it’s every man for himself!